Department of Health

 Lived experience

-We acknowledge people with lived experience of mental ill-health, psychological distress, substance use, addiction, and the experiences of people who have been carers, families, or supporters.
+We recognise people with lived experience of mental ill-health, psychological distress, substance use, addiction, and the experiences of people who have been carers, families, or supporters.

 Some of the most powerful evidence to the Royal Commission into Victoria's Mental Health System came from the personal experience of people living with mental ill-health, their families, carers and supporters.